 - QIA is working with Kakivak to offer a $5 daycare subsidy top-up to Qikiqtani families registered with the Nunavut Agreement who have a child enrolled in a licensed daycare facility

-- Qikiqtani Inuit parents who are currently receiving Kakivak’s $19/day subsidy will now get $24/day of subsidy for daycare
+- Qikiqtani Inuit parents who are currently receiving Kakivak’s subsidy which is up to $19/day will now get at additional $5 for a maximum of $24/day of subsidy for daycare

 With this new daycare subsidy QIA will provide assistance for approximately 250 childcare spaces.
 This QIA subsidy is worth up-to $1,250/per child per year in savings for Qikiqtani parents.
 The subsidy represents an investment of $312,500 per year by QIA in daycares.